Mikael-Kolehmainen/React-Diary-comments/README.md

 ### About Me

-An eager junior software developer whose passion is to work in web development in the future!
+Software developer whose passion is to work in web development in the future!

 ### Contact Me